artainmo/DevOps/cloud/README.md

 &nbsp;&nbsp;&nbsp;** Pay less by using more: Via volume-based discounts.<br>
 &nbsp;&nbsp;&nbsp;** Pay less as AWS grows: AWS tends to lower its prices as it grows.<br>
 Some services on AWS are free or free up to a certain point.
 Free services include IAM, VPC, Consolidated Billing, and Elastic Beanstalk.<br>
 EC2 on-demand instances are paid per second for Linux/Windows, with minimal use of 60s, or hour for others.
-If you know you will use EC2 for a long time it is better to use reserved instances for a 1 or 3 year commitment which would be cheaper.
+If you know you will use EC2 for a long time it is better to use reserved instances for a 1 or 3 year commitment which would be cheaper and comes with no interruptions.
 Spot instances are even cheaper and work by bidding for unused capacity.
-Dedicated hosts can be reserved as well for 1 or 3 years and are on-demand.
+Dedicated hosts can be reserved as well for 1 or 3 years and are on-demand but are not cost-efficient.
 RDS can be used on reserved instances but not on dedicated hosts.
 Lastly, savings plan is an alternative to save on sustained usage.<br>
 Lambda is paid per call and duration.<br>
 ECS comes with no cost but runs on EC2 which comes with costs.<br>
 With Fargate we need to pay for each container its used CPU and memory as it does not run on EC2.<br>